Skip to Main Content

 • Subject

-In most databases, the limiting tools are located in the left panel of the results page.
+In most databases, the limiting tools are located in the left panel of the results page or underneath the search box at the top of the page.

 For example: